NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Methods

-To circumvent these issues, we first extract clinical domain-specific keywords using CUI (Clinical Uniform Identifier) from the MedSpaCy \citep{medspacy} with QuickUMLS \citep{Soldaini2016QuickUMLSAF} and require the LLM to build dialogues around these keywords exclusively, where we design the prompt in Table~\ref{planning_prompt} with the list of keywords to help the LLM generates the dialogue draft.
-Note that the output of the Planning module is not this draft but a corresponding checklist, where each CUI in the checklist is extracted in order from the draft.
-So we actually use LLM's commonsense to plan the logical order in which CUI should appear in the checklist for use by the roleplay module.
-Then, the planning module will accompany the entire roleplay module.
-That is, every time the roleplay module completes a new round of dialogue generation, the planning module will count the newly added CUIs in the dialogue and remove them from the checklist.
+To circumvent these issues, we first extract clinical domain-specific keywords using CUI (Clinical Uniform Identifier) from MedSpaCy \citep{medspacy} with QuickUMLS \citep{Soldaini2016QuickUMLSAF} and require the LLM to build dialogues around these keywords exclusively, where we design the prompt in Appendix Table~\ref{planning_prompt} with the list of keywords to help the LLM generates the dialogue draft.
+With this, we inject external clinical knowledge resources for semantic grounding to reduce hallucination.
+The Planning module is responsible only for high-level planning, which pertains to the general distribution of different pieces of information within the dialogue.
+However, the control of each specific utterance at a low level is delegated to the Roleplay module (\ref{roleplay}).
+Therefore, the output of the Planning module is not this draft, but a checklist.
+Each CUI in the checklist is extracted in sequence from the generated draft.
+Then, the Planning module will accompany the entire Roleplay module.
+That is, every time the Roleplay module completes a new round of dialogue generation, the planning module will count the newly added CUIs in the dialogue and remove them from the checklist.
 Therefore, the Planning module not only assumes the responsibility for the correct correlation of the facts but also helps the entire conversation narrow in a more definite direction until the end.